SachsAlex/mclx-blackjack/README.md

     It is part of a group project for a course in Cloud- and Webdevelopment. <br />
     The goal was to create a frontend-app to implement in my teams website as a component. <br />
     Feel free to use and edit this package/ repository for your own use. <br />
-    If your do, please add the credits of this README.md to your project.
+    If your do, please add the credits of this README.md to your project. <br />
     The Icons are only for free, if you link them to the original website. <br />
     Have a good day!
   </p>